Accessibility Services

 This form is used when a student is requesting information from their file be sent to a testing agency, medical, educational professional, or to the student directly.

-Franciscan University of Steubenville (FUS) and the Center for Success supports a student’s right to file a grievance when he/she believes they have been denied equal access in the form of appropriate accommodations, modifications, auxiliary aids, or effective communication or suffered discrimination as described in Section 504 of the Rehabilitation Act of 1973, the Fair Housing Act, Ohio Administrative Code 4112-5-09, or other applicable federal and state regulations.
+Franciscan University of Steubenville and the Center for Success supports a student’s right to file an appeal when he/she believes they have been denied equal access in the form of appropriate accommodations, modifications, auxiliary aids, or effective communication or suffered discrimination as described in Section 504 of the Rehabilitation Act of 1973, the Fair Housing Act, Ohio Administrative Code 4112-5-09, or other applicable federal and state regulations.

 Discuss concerns with the Accessibility Coordinator.